-Thi Three Months Ended March 31,
+Three Months Ended March 31,

-2 015 2014
+2 016 2015

-(in millio ons)
+(in m illions)

-Payments for order flow \$ 4 \$ 8
+Payments for order flow \$ 4 \$ 4

-Market data fees 7 7
+Market data fees 9 7

-Account activity fees 4 3
+Account activity fees 4 4

+Risk exposure fees 5 4

-Gains on other investments, net 32
+Gains on financial instruments, at fair value and other investments, net 35 32

-Gains (losses) from currency diversification strategy, net (187) 22
+Gains (losses) from currency diversification strategy, net 84 (187)

-Other, net 8
+Other, net 3 4

-\$ (132) \$ 40
+\$ 144 \$ (132)

 Payments for order flow are earned from various options exchanges based upon options trading volume originated by the Operating Companies.
-Market data fees are charged to customers based upon market data services provided.
-This income is largely offset by the related cost to obtain the underlying market data from third party vendors.
-Various exchanges pay the Company market maker incentives for its market making efforts on those exchanges.
-Gains and losses on other investments are generated from investments in securities that are not held for the Group's market making operations or from securities that are subject to restrictions, and include the Company's interests in the earnings of equity method investees and dividends received on cost-basis investments.
+Market data fees are charged to customers based upon market data services provided and are largely offset by the related cost to obtain the underlying market data from third party vendors.
+Risk exposure fees are earned from a small minority of customers' accounts with positions on which market risk exceeds certain thresholds.
+Gains and losses on financial instruments, at fair value and other investments include realized and unrealized gains and losses on financial instruments that are not held for the Company's market making operations or from securities that are subject to restrictions, and the Company's interests in the earnings of equity method investees and dividends received on cost-basis investments.